rishabh1403/blog-source/posts/coding/leetcode/2019/08/two-sum.md

 <!--more-->

 # Problem Statement
-The question can be found at this [link](https://www.hackerrank.com/challenges/migratory-birds/problem).
-The problem statement states that there are many birds of ***very few*** types and we need to find which type of bird is most in number.
-In case we have multiple types with same number we need to answer the bird with lower type.
+The question can be found at [leetcode two sum problem](https://leetcode.com/problems/two-sum/).

+The problem states that we are given an array of integers and a target number, our task is to return the indices of the two numbers which add upto the target.

+# Constraints and challenges

+* Assumption in question that each input set will have **exactly one solution**
+* We cannot use the **same element twice**
+* Nothing else to worry about as of now :smile:

-# Challenges
+# Solutions

-* Choose our preferred language as [golang](https://golang.org/) on hackerrank.
-The moment we do that, we get some 50-60 lines of code which are very unfamiliar to someone who is new to language.
-* Cracking the logic required to solve the question.
-* A keen interest in bird watching
+ We will discuss three solutions in this article, compare their time & space complexities.
+ We will also see if any of these methods have any constraints under which the solution fails.

+- Two nested loops
+- One loop with a hashmap
+- Two pointer method

-# Solution
+# Two nested loops

 This is the template you get on [hackerrank](https://www.hackerrank.com/) for this problem statement.